core-wg/oscore/draft-ietf-core-object-security.md

 3. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
 If either the decompression or the COSE message fails to decode, then go to 11.

-4. If the client receives a notification for which no Observe request was sent, then go to 11.
-If the OSCORE client receives a successful non-Observe response to an Observe request it has previously received a notification to, then go to 11.
+4. If the Obseve option is present in the response, but the request was not a Observe registration, then go to 11.
+If a Partial IV is required (i.e. an Observe option is included or the Notification number for the observation has already been initiated), but not present in the response, then go to 11.
 For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

 5. Compose the Additional Authenticated Data, as described in {{AAD}}.

 6. Compute the AEAD nonce

-    * If the Observe option and the Partial IV are not present in the response, the nonce from the request is used.
+    * If the Partial IV are not present in the response, the nonce from the request is used.

-    * If the Observe option is present in the response, and the Partial IV is not present in the response, then go to 11.

     * If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

 7. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)

-   * If decryption fails, then go to 11.
+If decryption fails, then go to 11.

-   * If decryption succeeds and Observe is used, update the corresponding Notification Number, as described in {{sequence-numbers}}.

-   * If decryption succeeds and Observe is not used, delete the attribute-value pair (Token, {Security Context, PIV}).
+8. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
+Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

-8. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
+9. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
 For example: the message contains a Max-Age Inner and a Max-Age Outer option.
 The Outer Max-Age is discarded.

-9. Add decrypted code, options and payload to the decrypted request.
+10. Add decrypted code, options and payload to the decrypted request.
 The OSCORE option is removed.

-10. The decrypted CoAP response is processed according to {{RFC7252}}.
+11. The decrypted CoAP response is processed according to {{RFC7252}}.

-11. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+12. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

 An error condition occurring while processing a response in an observation does not cancel the observation.
 A client MUST NOT react to failure in step 7 by re-registering the observation immediately.